-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 Contacted via email and phone and asked to attend and distribute information about the Focus Group Meetings as well as help distribute the Community Needs Survey.
-29 Agency/Group/Organization San Joaquin County Environmental Health Dept Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+29 Agency/Group/Organization San Joaquin County, Mental Health Services Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
+Housing Need Assessment Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 Contacted via email and phone and asked to attend and distribute information about the Focus Group Meetings as well as help distribute the Community Needs Survey.
-30 Agency/Group/Organization San Joaquin County, Mental Health Services Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+30 Agency/Group/Organization San Joaquin County, Public Health Services Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 Contacted via email and phone and asked to attend and distribute information about the Focus Group Meetings as well as help distribute the Community Needs Survey.
-31 Agency/Group/Organization San Joaquin County, Public Health Services Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+31 Agency/Group/Organization San Joaquin Fair Housing Agency/Group/Organization Type Service-Fair Housing Regional organization What section of the Plan was addressed by Consultation?
+Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 Contacted via email and phone and asked to attend and distribute information about the Focus Group Meetings as well as help distribute the Community Needs Survey.